teamcapybara/capybara/README.md

 end
 ```

-Finally, Capybara also comes with a built in DSL for creating descriptive acceptance tests:
+Capybara also comes with a built in DSL for creating descriptive acceptance tests:

 ```ruby
 feature "Signing in" do